thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 ---
-title: Operation Workflows
+title: User-defined Operation Workflows
 tags: [Reference, MQTT, Operations]
-sidebar_position: 6
+sidebar_position: 7
 ---

-# Operation Workflows
+# User-defined Operation Workflows

 Thin-edge provides the tools to define, extend and combine *operation workflows* that rule the sequence of steps applied when a maintenance *operation* is triggered by an operator or some software component,